 I always look forward to seeing the vivid pink of the forced rhubarb at this time of the year, its season generally lasting from January to March in the northern hemisphere.
 After this time, the more common rhubarb can be found in abundance with its ruby red stems and green tops.

-Measure 120 g of flour into a large bowl.
-Chop up 100 g (3.5 oz) of cold butter (the recipe calls for 90 g but if you can buy butter in 100 g blocks, why save the last 10 g?) and rub this into the flour with your fingertips until you have a crumbly mixture which resembles wet sand.
+Measure 120 g (1/2 cup plus 1/3 cup) of plain flour into a large bowl.
+Chop up 100 g (1 stick) of cold butter (the recipe calls for 90 g but if you can buy butter in 100 g blocks, why save the last 10 g?) and rub this into the flour with your fingertips until you have a crumbly mixture which resembles wet sand.
 Alternatively, you can take the lazy route like I do and do all of this with a KitchenAid using the paddle attachment, taking care to not beat the mixture too much, otherwise you will end up with a mixture which is more powder than crumble.
 Stir in 3 tablespoons each of light muscovado sugar and vanilla sugar.
 If you wish to spice it up, you could add a teaspoon or so of ground cinnamon or ground ginger or freshly grated nutmeg … it’s up to you.

 For a simple, no-fuss rhubarb crumble, simply fill a small bowl or ramekin with some rhubarb compote and sprinkle over a handful of crumble mixture.
 Bake in a pre-heated oven at 190°C (370°F) for about 20-30 minutes until the crumble is golden and the compote underneath is bubbling.

 If you are looking for rhubarb recipes, you might enjoy the following:Print

 - Yield: Makes about 2 cups (500ml)